Shippable/docs/sources/platform/server/auth-source-control.md

 If you already have a working Shippable Server instance and just added Gitlab auth, you should be able to sign in with your Gitlab credentials at this time.

-### Using Self-signed SSL certifcates with enterprise SCM installations
+### Using self-signed SSL certifcates with enterprise SCM installations

-For enterprise SCMs with self-signed SSL certificates, refer [Using Self-signed SSL certifcates](/platform/server/service-addresses/#using-self-signed-ssl-certificates)
+For enterprise SCMs with self-signed SSL certificates, refer [Using self-signed SSL certifcates](/platform/server/service-addresses/#using-self-signed-ssl-certificates)